Guidelines for Pregnancy & Birth Center

 The following guidelines have been put in place to best protect our families and our staff while still ensuring a safe and positive birth experience.
 In rare cases, exceptions may be considered.

-- Doulas: If a patient has a certified Doula or birth attendant, they will be able to attend the birth IN ADDITION TO the one designated support person.
-The Doula/birth attendant must stay in the patient's room for the duration of their stay.
+- Doulas: If a patient has a certified Doula or birth attendant, they will be able to attend the birth.
 The Doula/birth attendant will also be screened for symptoms and asked to present their certification—please remind your Doula not to forget this documentation!

 Triage & Outpatient Arrivals

-- If you arrive at a Middlesex Health facility for evaluation or as an outpatient, support persons or visitors will not be allowed to enter with you.
+- If you arrive at a Middlesex Health facility for evaluation or as an outpatient, one support person will be allowed to enter with you.